 Dr. Jewell and his staff place a great deal of value on the initial consultation, and they spend meaningful time getting to know you and your goals.
 During this appointment, Dr. Jewell takes care to listen to your story and understand your goals so that he can develop a surgical plan that’s tailored just for you.

 Your consultation begins with a discussion between you and Dr. Jewell’s patient coordinator.
-This important conversation covers your personal health history, and gives you the opportunity to define and share your goals and expectations.
-You’ll also meet with Dr. Jewell, who will perform a physical examination of your breasts and measurements, a process called “bio-dimensional planning.”
+This important conversation covers your personal health history and gives you the opportunity to define and share your goals and expectations.
+You’ll also meet with Dr. Jewell, who will perform a physical examination and record your measurements, a process called “bio-dimensional planning.”
 This technique uses your physical measurements to help you and Dr. Jewell choose the size and placement of your implants.
 If you’re also concerned about sagging breasts, you may also discuss breast lift in addition to breast augmentation.

 “I had a very, very positive experience from beginning to end.
 Your beautiful facility made me feel like I was definitely somewhere special.
 Every time I phoned in with anxiety about the healing or dropped by for a second or third check-up, I never felt like a nuisance.
 Your kindness and professionalism made this once-in-a-lifetime experience something to be cherished.”